 Tyler’s Art History program has a unique point of view.
 From its position in a University setting and in one of the country’s top art schools, its students have access to outstanding research resources, studio work, and travel opportunities that create a multidimensional undergraduate experience.
-There are other benefits as well; as Department Chair Dr. Gerald Silk points out, “We know our students well.
+There are other benefits as well; as Dr. Gerald Silk points out, “We know our students well.
 They receive individual attention, and there’s a strong community spirit.”

 The program is also known for its state-of-the-art digital resources.
 Pioneering the move to digitization, the department’s extensive slide library has been converted to a database of more than 35,000 digital images.
 This treasure trove is complemented by membership in the image library ARTstor, which provides students and faculty access to more than one million additional images, encompassing every period, genre, and category of world art.
-Instructors prepare lectures digitally and students can access them via Blackboard, an online course management resource, allowing students to learn and review class material anywhere, anytime.
+Instructors prepare lectures digitally and students can access them via Canvas, an online course management resource, allowing students to learn and review class material anywhere, anytime.

 Several Art History majors have participated in the Diamond Peer Teaching and Scholars program, which comes with a stipend and partial tuition remission, affording undergraduates the exciting opportunity to assist in teaching classes or engage in ambitious, supervised research projects.